 The IELTS test is quite simply testing your English.
 If you are a Band 5 your English level is around Pre intermediate (B1 on the CEFR scale) so you will need lots of good feedback on your writing and speaking.

-To have a good shot at a Band 7 your English level should be at the higher end of B2 and close to C1 on the CEFR scale below.
+To have a good chance at a Band 7, your English level should be at the higher end of B2 and close to C1 on the CEFR scale below.